-Colleague spotlight: meet Anna Kellett, Sales Operations Manager
+Colleague spotlight: meet Anna Kellett, Business Development Manager

 Anna talks to a lot of HR leaders about their issues and aspirations.
 Here, she explains why the challenges are often the same – but the solutions need a tailored approach.

 Throughout my time at AdviserPlus – ten years this January – I’ve enjoyed roles where I listen to customers and help them solve their challenges.